 Electrical insulating coating/lubes are available to

 spray/coat car ESCs before they get wet.
 These usually void the warranty

 of the ESC.
 Getting the ESC wet voids the warranty as well.

-Best insurance is to wrap the ESC in a paper towel, then cover
+Best insurance is to wrap the ESC in a paper towel,

-wires exit.
+twist-tie where the wires exit.
 This way, if some water gets by the

 the insides of the ESC.
 If you know the boat is going to get wet inside,

 then squirt some sealant, caulking, or grease around the wires where the

-balloon will be tied, and tie with several wire ties
+balloon will be tied, and tie with several wire ties or a nylon

 After a day of running, open up the

 I recommend you do the same thing with your radio